Claude G. Perkins, Ph.D

 Dr. Perkins was the first African American to serve as Superintendent of Schools in Clark County, Nevada, which includes Las Vegas.
 The Clark County, Nevada School Board honored Dr. Perkins for his work by naming a school for him.
 The $25 million Claude Grandford Perkins Elementary School was completed in the fall of 2007.
 Dr. Perkins also served as Superintendent of Schools in Kansas City, Missouri and Deputy and Assistant Superintendent of Schools for the City of Richmond, Virginia.
 In addition, Dr. Perkins was appointed by the Governor of the State of Nevada to serve as the State Director (Secretary) of Commerce in 1982.

-Dr. Perkins earned his Doctor of Philosophy Degree in Curriculum and Supervision from The Ohio University, Master of Arts Degree in Economics Education from Purdue University and his Bachelor of Science Degree (with Distinction) in Political Science from Mississippi Valley State University.
-He also did further study at Vanderbilt University and the University of Nevada, Las Vegas.
+Dr. Perkins earned the Doctor of Philosophy Degree in Curriculum and Supervision from The Ohio University, the Master of Arts Degree in Economics Education from Purdue University, and the Bachelor of Science Degree (with Distinction) in Political Science from Mississippi Valley State University.
+He has completed further study at Vanderbilt University, University of Nevada, Las Vegas, and Oklahoma State University.